sudocode-ai/sudopod/.sudocode/loadbalancing/LOADBALANCING_IMPLEMENTATION_PLAN.md

 This plan outlines a practical approach to implement controlled scaling for E2B worker nodes by:

 1. Keeping the GCP autoscaler in "ONLY_SCALE_OUT" mode for scaling up
-2. Implementing E2B/Nomad-controlled scaling down with proper node draining
+2. Using E2B's admin API for controlled node draining
 3. Using GCP's instance group management APIs to remove specific instances
 4. Leveraging existing infrastructure as much as possible